Deaths by Cause

 In the early 1900s, most preventable deaths were not assigned a specific cause.
 Now, nearly all deaths are classified, and this improved coding allows us to better track the historic trends related to cause of death.

 In the early tracking of mortality data (1903-1936), the number of deaths increased (56%) while the death rate actually decreased (1%).
 Because the number of deaths and the death rate can differ, it is important to consider both when examining trend data.
 In this case, the U.S. population increased at a faster rate than the rise in fatalities.

 Death rates control for the changes in the population size, allowing you to better understand if an increase in deaths is associated with increased risk or is simply a reflection of a growing population.

 A period of rapidly increasing deaths (+26%) and death rates (+9%) occurred between 1961 and 1973.
 These increases were largely driven by surges in motor-vehicle deaths (+46%) and death rates (+26%).

-> But trends are going in the wrong direction; 2017 saw a record high number of preventable deaths (169,936) and the highest death rate since 1973 – 52.2 deaths per 100,000 population.
-Since 1992, deaths have skyrocketed 96% and death rates have risen 54%.
-This current trend is linked to a dramatic climb in poisoning deaths driven by the opioid epidemic, as well as increases in older adult falls and motor-vehicle fatalities.
+Although deaths dipped in 2018 for the first time in a decade, it is too early to know if this is the start of a new positive trend.
+Overall the trends have been going in the wrong direction; 2017 saw a record high number of preventable deaths (169,936) and the highest death rate since 1973 – 52.2 deaths per 100,000 population.
+Since 1992, deaths have skyrocketed 93% and death rates have risen 50%.
+This upward trend is linked to a dramatic climb in poisoning deaths driven by the opioid epidemic, as well as increases in older adult falls and motor-vehicle fatalities.

-> - Data Table
+- Data Table